githubixx/ansible-role-wireguard/README.md

 # The default interface name that wireguard should use if not specified otherwise.
 wireguard_interface: "wg0"

-# Enable IP forwarding between hosts.
-Set to "false" by default to keep
-# the role backwards compatible.
-Also this may not be the right place
-# to enable IP forwarding if you have a dedicated role that manages
-# security related settings like this or firewalls in general e.g. But it
-# may be useful for some people.
-wireguard_ip_forward: false
 ```

 The following variable is mandatory and needs to be configured for every host in `host_vars/`: